Longxiu Tian specializes in customer relationship management, lifecycle marketing, customer success and marketing experimentation.

-Among his previous professional experiences, he was a quantitative researcher in asset management and a research analyst at the Peterson Institute for International Economics.
+Before joining UNC, Dr. Tian held roles as a quantitative researcher in asset management and as a research analyst at the Peterson Institute for International Economics.

 He received his PhD in marketing and scientific computing from the University of Michigan, his MFin from the MIT Sloan School of Management, and his BA in economics and MS in information systems from Northwestern University.